roryclear/yolov9/README.md

 ```
 BEAM=2 python test_jit.py
 ```
 this will result in a longer initial run time as the searches are performed and cached.
-Use:
+For visibility on the process use:
 ```
 BEAM=2 DEBUG=2 python test_jit.py
 ```
-for visibility on the process

 # Speed (M3 Macbook Air)
 ## with BEAM=2: